-UK rejoins EU research scheme Horizon
+UK rejoins EU science research scheme Horizon

 - Published

-The UK government has announced it is to rejoin the EU's flagship scientific research scheme, Horizon.
+The UK is to rejoin the EU's flagship scientific research scheme, Horizon, the government has announced.

 UK-based scientists and institutions will be able to apply for money from the £85bn fund from today.